 A member of the board when Northwest Center established its monumentally successful relationship with Value Village stores, she worked to legally preserve the profit-sharing agreement that helps fund so many of Northwest Center’s programs.

 At her death, she was working on yet another program to benefit people with disabilities: MediCard for All, a credit-card sized device that could contain an entire medical history.

 Throughout it all, Dolan’s work was never “an exercise in lobbying or political science,” she told author Susan Schwartzberg in the book Becoming Citizens: Family Life and the Politics of Disability (University of Washington Press, 2005).
 “From our viewpoint, it was a matter of life and death.”

 In 2006, a Seattle Times editorial described Dolan as “the former model with the inner Big Bad Mama Bear” who “used that potent arsenal to better the lives of children with disabilities in Seattle, throughout Washington, and beyond.”
-Ten years later, Northwest Center is proud to have known Katie Dolan.
-Her remarkable legacy shaped who we are today.
-And is one that we will always strive to honor.
+Northwest Center is proud to have known Katie Dolan.
+Her remarkable legacy shaped who we are today and is one that we will always strive to honor.